 What did Woods’ surgery entail?
 Here’s how The Dallas Morning News explained the procedure.

-Here’s how Web MD describes what a spinal fusion entails, and notes that the doctor can either enter through the patient’s stomach or back.
+Web MD offers a few more details on what a spinal fusion involves, and notes that the doctor can either enter through the patient’s stomach or back.

 Spinal fusion is surgery to join two or more vertebrae into one single structure.
 The goal is to stop movement between the two bones and prevent back pain.
 Once they’re fused, they no longer move like they used to.
 This keeps you from stretching nearby nerves, ligaments, and muscles that may have caused discomfort.